-- tara.rs.umbc.edu is the current cluster in the UMBC High Performance Computing Facility (HPCF).
-Installed in Fall 2009, tara is an 86-node distributed-memory cluster with two quad-core Intel Nehalem processors and 24 GB per node, an InfiniBand interconnect, and 160 TB central storage.
+- tara.rs.umbc.edu was an 86-node distributed-memory cluster installed in Fall 2009 with two quad-core Intel Nehalem processors and 24 GB per node, an InfiniBand interconnect, and 160 TB central storage.
 For a detailed description and more information see 2013 resources for tara users or 2010 resources for tara users.
 The purchase of tara was supported by faculty contributions, by grants from the National Science Foundation, and by the UMBC administration.

 - kali.math.umbc.edu was a distributed-memory cluster with 32 compute nodes including a storage node connecting the 0.5 TB central storage, each with two Intel Xeon 2.0 GHz processors and 1 GB of memory, connected by a Myrinet interconnect, plus 1 combined user/management node.
 This machine was purchased in 2003 by researchers from the Department of Mathematics and Statistics using a grant from the National Science Foundation.
 It became part of HPCF in 2008 and was shut down in early 2009 after the cluster hpc had become operational.
 For the historical record of kali and the projects that used it, see the kali webpage.